ZELLMECHANIK-DRESDEN/shapelink/docs/sec_plugins.rst

 The main action happens in the
 :func:`handle_event <shapelink.shapelink_plugin.ShapeLinkPlugin.handle_event>`
-function - your plugin **must** implement at least this function.
-The function :func:`choose_features <shapelink.shapelink_plugin.ShapeLinkPlugin.choose_features>` can be used to specify three lists of features (scalar, traces, images).
-The :download:`Verify Aspect Ratio plugin <../plugins/slp_verify_aspect_ratio.py>` shows how to use this method.
+function.
+Your plugin **must** implement both this function and the :func:`choose_features <shapelink.shapelink_plugin.ShapeLinkPlugin.choose_features>` function, which can be used to specify three lists of features (scalar, traces, images).
+The :download:`Verify Aspect Ratio plugin <../plugins/slp_verify_aspect_ratio.py>` shows how to use the
+:func:`choose_features <shapelink.shapelink_plugin.ShapeLinkPlugin.choose_features>`
+function.
 The two functions
 :func:`after_register <shapelink.shapelink_plugin.ShapeLinkPlugin.after_register>`
 and